 The possibility of sharing the frequency bands 15.4-15.7 and 22-22.21 GHz between the AMS and incumbent co-primary services, as well as the coexistence with services in adjacent bands may be assessed through a Monte Carlo simulation.
-In contrast to more a conservative minimum coupling loss analysis, this approach can take into account the probability of interference.
+In contrast to a more a conservative minimum coupling loss analysis, this approach can take into account the probability of interference.
 Depending on the considered victim system, other methodologies may be considered as more appropriate.

 This section proposes a methodology which may be used for AMS sharing and compatibility studies, which involves a single victim surrounded by a number of so-called “interfering clusters”.
 Each of these clusters represents one of the AMS scenarios, which is again composed of multiple AMS stations.